vbr-calc/vbr/docs/_pages/gettingstarted/quickstart.md

 VBR.out.anelastic.eburgers_psp
 VBR.out.anelastic.andrade_psp
 ```

-beneath which there will be fields for the output for the calculations, e.g., ```VBR.out.anelastic.andrade_psp.Q``` for quality factor Q (attenuation=Q<sup>-1</sup>).
+beneath which there will be fields for the output for the calculations, e.g., `VBR.out.anelastic.andrade_psp.Q` for quality factor Q (attenuation=Q<sup>-1</sup>).

-After VBR is initialized, a list of available methods can be printed by running `vbrListMethods()`.
+After VBR is initialized, a list of available methods can be printed by running `VBR_list_methods()`.
 For theoretical background on the different methods, see the accompanying VBR Calculator Manual.

 ## 3. Specify the State Variables

-The input structure ```VBR.in.SV``` contains the state variables that define the conditions at which you want to apply the methods.
+The input structure `VBR.in.SV` contains the state variables that define the conditions at which you want to apply the methods.
 The following fields **MUST** be defined:

 ```matlab
 %  frequencies to calculate at